Author Guidelines

 INTRODUCTION

 The Introduction should be concise and define the scope of the work in relation to other work done in the same field.
-Purpose of the study, aims & objectives and significance of the study should be mentioned in Introduction section.
+Purpose of the study, aims & objectives, and significance of the study should be mentioned in the Introduction section.

 MATERIALS AND METHODS